What Is Your Agent's GPA? A Framework for Evaluating Agent Goal-Plan-Action Alignment: Related Work

 \section{Related Work}

 Building LLM agents requires establishing goals, formulating plans, and executing actions.
-However, existing evaluation methods tend to focus on these elements in isolation and often rely heavily on ground-truth references, limiting their scalability and usefulness for open-ended tasks (\cite{mohammadi2025evaluation}; \cite{chang2024survey}).
+However, existing evaluation methods tend to focus on these elements in isolation and often rely heavily on ground-truth references, limiting their scalability and usefulness for open-ended tasks \cite{mohammadi2025evaluation,chang2024survey}.

-\textbf{Goal Progression and Fulfillment}: Before acting, agents must interpret and commit to their objectives.
-Throughout its trajectory, the agent must continuously work towards achieving each goal.
-Yet, goal drift remains a failure mode: agents may deviate from their original objectives over long interactions when their context windows becomes saturated with new information. \cite{arike2025technical}'s stock trading agent simulation demonstrated that all evaluated agents exhibited some goal drift, particularly when faced with competing objectives or when switching between different goals.
-To address this, current industrial evaluations such as NVIDIA's check factual correctness by comparing agent outputs against reference answers (\cite{nvidia_agent_evals}).
-However, this constrains applicability, as labeled final answers are often unavailable, making it necessary to evaluate goal fulfillment in the absence of ground truth correctness.
+1ex \textbf{Goal Progression and Fulfillment:} Existing approaches to evaluating goal progression primarily measure factual correctness by comparing an agent's final output against a known reference answer \cite{nvidia_agent_evals}.
+However, this often constrains scalability, as labeled final answers are both expensive and rarely available.
+Nevertheless, measuring goal fulfillment remains essential, as agents may deviate from their original objectives over long interactions when their context windows becomes saturated with new information. \cite{arike2025technical}'s stock trading agent simulation demonstrated that all evaluated agents exhibited some goal drift, particularly when faced with competing objectives or when switching between different goals.
+This underscores an important need for reference-free methods that can evaluate goal fulfillment, even in the absence of ground-truth answers.